 Duthie Park & David Welch Winter Gardens

-Duthie Park is one of Aberdeen’s best green spaces and is a popular place for locals to enjoy the outdoors, especially on the weekends.
+Duthie Park is one of Aberdeen’s best green spaces and is a popular place for locals to enjoy the outdoors.
 The 44 acre space opened as a park in 1883 (the land was donated by Miss Elizabeth Duthie) and contains open green spaces, trees, flower gardens, ponds, statues, a band stand, and the David Welch Winter Gardens.

 The David Welch Winter Gardens are located within Duthie Park and are one of Europe’s largest indoor gardens.
 The gardens includes arid and tropical glass houses and house a large collection of exotic plants.
 They are particularly notable for their large collection of cacti.
 We were surprised at how large this complex was and really enjoyed these gardens which are definitely one of the best botanic gardens in Scotland.
 Entry is free and it is open year round.

 There is a café, Duthie Park Café, located at Duthie Park that serves sandwiches, simple hot dishes, snacks, and drinks.

 Duthie Park is located about a 35 minute walk or 10 minute drive from the city center.

 The Gordon Highlanders Museum presents the history of the Gordon Highlanders, a line infantry regiment of the British Army.
 The Gordon Highlanders have a history that dates back to 1794 when the regiment was raised by 4th Duke of Gordon.
 The Gordon Highlanders were an official regiment in the British Army from 1881 to 1994.